 - Gain Practical Experience: Aim for internships or part-time roles in corporate law firms.
 Experience is invaluable in this field and provides practical insights that classroom study cannot.

 - Continued Learning and Specialization: Stay updated with new laws and regulations.
 Consider obtaining a Master of Law (LLM) in corporate or business law to further specialize and enhance your career prospects.

 Remember, successful corporate lawyers, possess excellent negotiation skills, meticulous attention to detail, and a comprehensive understanding of the business world.

 Because of the number of responsibilities lawyers are expected to perform within the day, it appears normal for them to spend time working beyond business hours.
 In working with cases, backlogs can be a negative factor.
 It might affect the flow of the case and even the verdict.
 Firms set deadlines for their lawyers to avoid this from happening.
 That is why most lawyers disregard the firm’s business hours and try to finish the number of paperwork they need to get for the day to avoid any future problems and delays with the cases.

 - Answering emails that they didn’t notice due to loads of paperwork.

 - Finishing some files that are needed as soon as possible.

 - Double-checking on the required papers for a court hearing.

 No job is ever too easy.
 Every job requires hard work, patience, and courage.
-But, lawyers, they have to have one thing other than all of these.
+But, lawyers, have to have one thing other than all of these.
 They have to have a passion for staying committed to their job.
 Being a lawyer can be pretty overwhelming, and at times, risky.
-They need to stand on their ground, always do their best in every case given to them, and not disappoint their clients the best way they could.
+They need to stand their ground, always do their best in every case given to them, and not disappoint their clients in the best way they could.